Wilmer Flores Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.12 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.

-- Cubs pitchers combine to give up 149 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- Hendricks gets the start for the Cubs, his 20th of the season.
-He is 5-7 with a 3.75 ERA and 74 strikeouts through 110 1/3 innings pitched.
+- The Cubs are sending Wicks (2-0) out to make his third start of the season.

-- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the righty tossed six innings, surrendering no earned runs while giving up four hits.
+- In his most recent time out on Friday, the lefty tossed five innings against the Cincinnati Reds, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.